How to Value a Business?

 The other valuation approaches all think of a business as a stream of cash.
 They value a business by trying to come up with a value for that stream of cash.

 Revenue is the crudest approximation of a business's worth.
 If the business sells $100,000 per year, you can think of it as a $100,000 revenue stream.
 Often, businesses are valued at a multiple of their revenue.
 The multiple depends on the industry.
 For instance, a business might typically sell for "two times sales" or "one times sales."
 If you have a good stockbroker, he or she may be able to help you research typical sales multiples for your industry.
 A good business broker can also help you if he or she has done valuations in the industry you're investigating.

 But alas, revenue doesn't mean profit.
-If you're in doubt, just look at Amazon.com: It had 2002 sales of almost $4 billion, but no profit.
-In fact, it hasn't made one cent of profit since the day it was founded.
-How much would you pay for an ongoing $4 billion per year that you have to pump an additional $380 million per year into just to keep it afloat?
+If, for example, how much would you pay for a business that had an ongoing $4 billion per year revenue that you have to pump an additional $380 million per year into just to keep it afloat?

 That's why earnings matter and why multiples of earnings may be a better way to think about valuation.
 If a company had a profit of $10,000, that cash can be used for growth or dividends to you, the shareholder.
 Estimate the earnings for the next few years and ask how much that income stream is worth to you.
 Be careful, though.
 Don't just assume earnings will be stable.
 Competition, supplier price changes and a declining industry can affect earnings.
 Make sure to reflect that in your projections.